 For drunk driving in Canada, penalties range from monetary fines to jail (A $1000 fine + 12-month driving prohibition to 120 days in jail + 36-month driving prohibition) depending on whether there are previous sentences, but your license is often suspended.
 However, you can reclaim it under certain conditions.
 If you harmed a person physically, maximum jail sentence is 10 years.
 If you killed a person, maximum sentence is life in prison.

 Meanwhile in the USA, the penalties for a DUI, DWI and OWI (operating while intoxicated) vary by state and jurisdiction.
 For a first or second offence, the penalties include: fines up to $5,000, loss of (or serious restrictions on) one’s driver’s license for 3-6 months possible jail time.
 As for drug-impaired driving, in Colorado the first conviction penalties are 9 month license suspension, 5 days to 1 year in jail, 48-96 hours of public service and fine up to $1000.

 How to defend against DUI charges?

-DUI charges can be defended or withdrawn with an experienced criminal lawyer who is familiar with police procedures and providing evidence against allegations.
+You can defend against DUI charges or withdraw them with help of an experienced criminal lawyer who is familiar with police procedures and providing evidence against allegations.
 Call us now at 416-735-9091 to find out where you stand on any and all possible driving offence charges you may be facing.